haka-security/haka/README.md

 ### Documentation

 Run `make doc` to generate documentation in `html`.
 The documentation is then available in `doc` inside your build folder.
+In order to build it, you need to have Sphinx and Doxygen installed.

 The documentation contains more information about building and using Haka.